juju/docs/src/en/clouds-gce.md

     is chiefly relevant in a multi-project (multi-credential) scenario.

-Alternately, you can use your credentials with [Juju as a Service][jaas], where charms can be deployed using a web GUI.
+Alternately, you can use your credentials with [Juju as a Service][jaas], where charms can be deployed within a graphical environment that comes equipped with a ready-made controller.

 ### Using the interactive method